 React Native vs Xamarin: Support

 While Xamarin is two years younger than React Native, it doesn’t make any difference when it comes to the support from the developer community.
 It’s even on the contrary – React Native is much more popular and has significantly better support.
-But don’t take my word for it – check stats from GitHub.
+But don’t take my word for it – look at the latest stats from stack overflow.

 Winner: React Native